sefianecho/test/README.md

 All interactive elements include ARIA labels with default values in English.
 These labels can be customized through the i18n option.

 **ℹ️ Note:**: _The title attribute of the copy button and the change-format button is identical to their ARIA label.
-For swatch buttons, the title attribute is set to the corresponding color value from the swatches array._
+For swatch buttons, the title attribute is set to the corresponding label or color value from the swatches array._

 ```javascript
 // i18n default values.